IELTS Writing Task

 • You were a part of the social service community in your area and actively participated in many activities.
 However, due to some reasons, you are unable to contribute now.
 Write a letter to your manager for the same.

-IELTS General writing Task 2
+IELTS General Writing Task 2

-The second part of the IELTS writing task will be an essay question based on a given point of view, argument, or a general topic.
+The second part of the IELTS writing task will be an essay question based on a given point of view, argument, or general topic.
 Topics related to everyday situations will be given and aspirants have to write a response for it in 250 words.

 Sample Questions